 On the corollary, during the declining phase of a technology, patents covering the particular technology are valued at a comparatively lower price.

 The value of a patent fluctuates depending on the current phase of technology lifecycle but it doesn’t have a direct correlation with quality of a patent.
-The point that should be noted here is that once a technology has reached the other side of the curve (i.e) it reaches the end of the declining phase and is replaced by a totally new technology, the patents covering the technology are worth nothing.
+The point that should be noted here is that once a technology has reached the other side of the curve (i.e. the end of the declining phase and is replaced by a totally new technology) the patents covering the technology are worth nothing.
 Even the high-quality ones.

-For instance, consider the instance of Plasma technology.
-Despite being used in almost all the first few generations of television, after being replaced by LCD and LED technology, the patents that covered the technology were worth nothing.
-Despite having a high quality, the current value of those plasma patents is zero.
+For instance, consider the Plasma technology.
+Despite being used in almost all the first few generations of television, it is now replaced by LCD and LED technologies.
+Consequently, the patents covering the plasma technology are now worth nothing, even if they are of high quality.

-So the question is – Can such high-quality patents where the lifetime of technology has expired a good thing?
+So the question is – Does keeping such high-quality patents where the lifetime of technology has expired in the portfolio a good thing?

 Believe it or not, these patents also fall in the league of bad patents despite having a high quality because there are zero chances of making money out of it.
-The better option is to abandon such patents so that the portfolio could be optimized for the time when the need arises.
+The better option is to abandon such patents so that the portfolio could be optimized.

 Litigation Potential of the Patent Portfolio

-There are two phases in the life-cycle of a patent- Patent prosecution and Maintenance.
+There are two phases in the life-cycle of a patent — Patent prosecution and Maintenance.
 It is often seen that during the maintenance phase very few patents invite litigation.
-Only a very small fraction of patents that are granted get litigated and become stars that could be a potential source of infringement royalty payments or licensing revenue.
+Only a very small fraction of patents that are granted get litigated or become stars that could be a potential source of infringement royalty payments or licensing revenue.

 Author’s Second Note: Unsurprisingly, it’s actually very easy to increase the number of star patents in your patent portfolio.
 Want to know how?
 Well, I’ve written a detailed post on the subject: Click to read how to file star patents with high ROI.